 Sleep apnea is a medical condition affecting as many as 22 million in the United States adults with an estimated 80 percent of the cases of moderate and severe obstructive sleep apnea going undiagnosed.
-In the Pennsylvania Tri-State Area, the team at Pittsburgh Dental Sleep Medicine Network offer outstanding diagnostic and treatment services through their offices in McMurray, Monroeville, and Wexford, Pennsylvania.
-Booking an appointment is fast and easy, whether by phone or through the online scheduling tool below.
+In the Pennsylvania Tri-State Area, the team at Pittsburgh Dental Sleep Medicine Network offers outstanding diagnostic and treatment services through their offices in McMurray, Monroeville, and Wexford, Pennsylvania.

 Sleep apnea is a common disorder characterized by frequent nighttime breathing disruptions.
 It often goes undiagnosed and can cause significant problems.
 Sleep apnea can disrupt your health, get in the way of your daily routines, and negatively affect your performance at school or the workplace.

 Anyone can develop sleep apnea, including children.
 Both males and females suffer from this disorder, although men are more than twice as likely as women to develop sleep apnea.

 There are several types of sleep apnea, but the most common is called obstructive sleep apnea.
 This occurs when the muscles in your throat relax so much during sleep that they obstruct your airway.
 Your body responds by gasping for air, a process that disrupts your sleep.